dhruvin2910/github-feed-burner/README.md

-GitHub Feeds Burner
+GitHub Feed Burner
 ===================

-A open-source feed-burner for github users.
+An open-source feed-burner for github users.
 You may read public activities of the github users you are connected to (i.e. followers and following) all at one place.